 If you want to add tons of fun vocabulary and movement to this song, while the students stay in place, check out my “We are Dancing in the Forest” Song and Literacy Pack.

-At my past three schools, I have found it very useful to remind the students of the rules every time we play a game.
+Amy past three schools, I have found it very useful to remind the students of the rules every time we play a game.
 I ask them to remind me of the rules.
 It only takes a minute but makes a huge difference.
 If students do not follow the rules, I stop the game and remind them again.
-It is rare that I have to stop a game.
+I rarely have to stop a game.

 1. Don’t run like crazy people